-Farmington River - Fishing has been good on the West Branch (Hartland to New Hartford) and conditions should be good for the weekend.
-Water temperatures are in the low 60's°F in the upper part of the River and low 70's in the

-Collinsville/Unionville section (with closure around key tributaries).
-Flows are clear and low (currently 78 CFS at Riverton, with the Still River adding an additional 6.7 CFS).
+Farmington River - Fishing has been very good due to the 2,000 trout stocked last weekend and the current catch and release only regulation in effect on the West Branch (Hartland to Barkhamsted) and conditions should be good for the weekend.
+Water temperatures are in the low 60's°F in the upper part of the River and low to mid 70's in the Collinsville to Unionville section (with closures around key tributaries).
+Flows are clear and very low (currently 76 CFS at Riverton, with the Still River adding an additional 4.0 CFS).

-On Thursday, August 18, due to high water temperatures and low flows, eight thermal refuges where all fishing is prohibited were established on the West Branch Farmington River and the
+On Thursday, August 18, due to high water temperatures and low flows, eight thermal refuges where all fishing is prohibited were established on the West Branch Farmington River and the Farmington River.

-Farmington River.
 These areas are at the mouths of the following tributaries to the West Branch Farmington and Farmington rivers: East Mountain Brook (Hallock Brook, New Hartford), Cherry Brook (Canton), Rattlesnake Hill Brook (Canton), Burlington Brook (Burlington), Hawley Brook (Avon), Unionville Brook (Unionville), Hyde Brook (Unionville), and Pequabuck River (Farmington) (see page 4 for more details).

-Hatches/patterns be diverse- as there is a variety of insects (none of which are in super numbers) active on the river.
-Some go to patterns including Tricos (Tricorythodes #22-24 in the morning; started in the mid-section of the river), Ephemerella needhami (#22-26, early morning), Leadwing Coachman
+Hatches/patterns be diverse- as there is a variety of insects (none of which are in super numbers) active